 Inherited functions

-From androidx.navigation3.ui.SceneStrategy
+From androidx.navigation3.scene.SceneStrategy

 open infix SceneStrategy<T>